AFFORDABLE SENIOR HOUSING TO BE LGBT-AFFIRMING

 Founded in 1982, Community HousingWorks (CHW) is a nationally-recognized 501 (c)(3) non-profit organization that helps people and communities move up in the world through opportunities to own, rent, and achieve.
-CHW has a successful 30-year history developing multi-family, affordable rental apartments and rehabilitating single-family homes for resale in urban, suburban and rural communities in Southern California.
-We have developed close to 1,700 apartments in 31 communities.
-CHW’s apartment homes are designed to be healthy and vibrant communities that improve their neighborhoods, offering residents an array of programs to help them move up.
-Through our comprehensive programs, we proudly serve more than 8,000 children and adults each year.
+CHW has a successful history over more than 30 years developing multi-family, affordable rental apartments and rehabilitating single-family homes for resale in urban, suburban and rural communities across Southern California.
+CHW has developed over 1,800 rental apartments in 32 communities, each designed to be healthy and vibrant communities that improve their neighborhoods and offer residents an array of programs to help them achieve their individual and family goals.
+CHW’s comprehensive programs serve more than 8,000 children and adults each year.
 CHW is San Diego County’s only member of the national NeighborWorks Network® and an award-winning affiliate of the National Council of La Raza.
 Learn more at www.chworks.org.